The Best Softshell Jacket for Women Review

 We tested these softshells in a variety of conditions during a number of different activities.
 The most telling is when we wore them for high exertion activities such as skate skiing and hiking.
 Both of these activities get the blood moving and the sweat flowing.
 We found the Arc'teryx Gamma MX Hoody - Women's to be the most breathable and the hybrid Marmot ROM to be on the same plane.
 Just after these two standouts came the windproof Mammut Ultimate Hoody - Women's, which also features pit-zips in case you need extra ventilation.
 The least breathable were the windproof models that include a membrane or laminate of some kind: the Patagonia Adze and The North Face Apex Bionic.
-We also found the hybrid models that provide additional water resistance, such as the Mixed Guide Hoody and the OR Enchainment, to be less breathable than the thin and flexible Gamma MX.
+We also found the hybrid models that provide additional water resistance, such as the OR Enchainment, to be less breathable than the thin and flexible Gamma MX.

 Most of the jackets in this review have mesh-lined hand pockets that can be left unzipped and used as vents if more ventilation is needed.
 The only ones that did not have this extra feature were the Kruser Ridge and the Mountain Hardwear Alchemy.